FlaxEngine/FlaxDocs/manual/animation/scene-animations/scene-animation.md

 #### Nested Timeline

 **Nested Timeline** is a track that can be used to play another timeline.
-This can because very handy when doing more advanced scene animations or cut-scenes.
+This can become very handy when doing more advanced scene animations or cut-scenes.
 For instance, big cut-scene for the final boss fight can be split into sections that are composited together in the master sequence.

 #### Screen Fade